tybug/limelight/README.md

 Setting presentation aside, even the basic functionality of spotlight has some issues:

 * \>500ms response times for name matches against local files
-* failing to match file names with certain unicode characters
+* incorrect results for certain unicode characters
   * try creating a file called ・－・.txt and searching for it with spotlight (spoiler: it can't find it)

 It really should not be this hard for macos to provide an application which displays exact filename matches in <100ms (ideally <30ms)!
 The fact that spotlight fails to do so is the reason tybug-local exists.